 STEP 4 – Promote the use of relevant career and college readiness assessments that are relevant to the workplace.

-STEP 5 – Provide community wide professional development to support regional career pathways deployment to support common language development between business, education and the workforce while providing enhanced professional development to human resource professionals, career counselors and classroom instructors.
+STEP 5 – Provide community wide professional development to support regional career pathways deployment to support common language development between business, education and policymakers while providing enhanced professional development to human resource professionals, career counselors and classroom instructors.

 STUDENT WORK EXAMPLES